Karl von Seinsheim: Biography

 Karl Graf von Seinsheim was the son of the statesman Maximilian Joseph Clemens Maria von Seinsheim (1751–1803) and his wife Maria Anna Freiin von Franckenstein (1754–1832).
-He was educated privately and then studied jurisprudence at the Universities of Landshut and Göttingen.
+He was educated privately and then studied jurisprudence at the Ludwig-Maximilians-Universität in Landshut and the University of Göttingen.
 He then accompanied Ludwig, Crown Prince of Bavaria on a trip to Italy.
 In 1806, he held administrative posts in Bavaria's Directorate-General in Munich.
-He was a member of the government councils of the administrative districts of the Etschkreis(Trento) in 1808, Regenkreis(Straubing) in 1809, Salzachkreis(Salzburg) in 1810, and Isarkreis(Munich) in 1817.
+He was a member of the government councils of the administrative districts of the Etschkreis (Trento) in 1808, Regenkreis (Straubing) in 1809, Salzachkreis (Salzburg) in 1810, and Isarkreis (Munich) in 1817.
 Between 1824 and 1832, he was 2.
-Director and from 1832 to 1840 President of the Government of the Isarkreis(from 1837 Upper Bavaria).
+Director and from 1832 to 1840 President of the Government of the Isarkreis (from 1837 Upper Bavaria).
 In 1837, he became State Councilor and from 1840 to 1847 he was Minister of Finance.
 Since 1827, he was a member of the Bavarian Chamber of Deputies (der Bayerischen Abgeordnetenkammer), from which he retired 1846 after he served as its president from 1840 to 1843.
 In 1846, he became a lifelong member of the Imperial Council (Reichsrat).
 He retired as State Councilor on 25 February 1848.